zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 purpose of the bond is to ensure that the market obeys the rules put in place by the Zeitgeist team.
 It is returned to the market creator after the market is resolved.
-A permissionless market that violates the [market creation rules] may be _deleted without warning_, destroying all associated funds.
+A permissionless market that violates the [market creation rules] may be _removed from the app without warning_.

 If the user does not wish to place the validity bond, they may instead create the market as _advised_ and only place a smaller _advisory bond_.
 The [Advisory